discretize/discretize-guides/builds/guardian/hybrid-firebrand/index.md

 6) <Skill name="whirling wrath"/>

 Annotation:
-1) If possible make sure you use <Effect name="Hypernovalaunch"/> to CC the adds
+1) If possible make sure you use <SpecialActionKey name="hypernovalaunch"/> to CC the adds
 2) The archdiviner spawns AoE's that strips boons, avoid them!

 </Tab>